 But if such a good fortune doesn’t smile on you, you’ll have 8 suspect balls, either the fake among the 4 lighter or among the 4 heavier ones.

-This path is not promising to us and we'll follow a general principle of problem solving drawn from experience, how best to divide and conquer,
+This path is not promising at all and we’ll follow a general principle of problem solving drawn from experience on how best to divide and conquer,

-Divide the enemy in smallest sized groups with group sizes as equal to each other as possible.
+Divide the enemy in the smallest sized groups with group sizes as same to each other as possible.

-All the three group sizes to be smallest, 9 is to be split into three groups each with 3 balls,
+All the three group sizes to be smallest and similar, 9 is to be split into three groups each with 3 balls,

 This strategy also follows principle of symmetry,